 As mentioned before you can get a free Nepal Telecom sim card at Kathmandu Airport.
 Just go to the NTC counter, fill out the form and you will receive one.
 The sim card does not come with any credit though.

-At Kathmandu Airport you can buy the following Nepal Telecom data packages.
+At Kathmandu Airport you can buy the following Nepal Telecom data packages:

 Which Nepal Telecom data package is the best for you depends on the length of your stay.

-Ncell Nepal has a little more variation plus they don’t limit your usage to 1GB a day.
+Ncell Nepal has a little more variation plus they don’t limit your usage to 1 GB a day.

-Best Nepal sim card at Kathmandu Airport
+Best Nepal sim card at Kathmandu Airport in 2024

 It is hard to determine the best Nepal sim card at Kathmandu Airport as it totally depends on the length of your stay.
 If you for example stay 7 days only, then a Nepal Telecom sim card is $1 cheaper, but they limit your data usage to 1GB per day.
-Personally I would not want that restriction for that dollar.
+Personally I would not want that restriction for that extra dollar.